morpheusgraphql/morpheus-graphql/README.md

 will validate query and Generate:

-- namespaced response and variable type
+- namespaced response and variable types
 - instance for `Fetch` typeClass

 ```hs